Frequently Asked Questions

 How do I become a member?

 If you would like to become a member, please visit the Join Us section to complete our Membership & Commitment Form.
-Our chapter has four (4) groups that meet in different areas of the Valley – Ahwatukee, Scottsdale, East Valley and West Valley.
+Our chapter has three (3) groups that meet in different areas of the Valley – Ahwatukee, Scottsdale and East Valley.

 What commitment am I making by becoming a member?

 Membership in 100+ WWC Valley of the Sun includes making an annual tax deductible donation of $400 ($100 per quarter) to local charities serving the Phoenix metro area.
 We also allow members to join as teams of two (2), three (3) or four (4) women if they’d like to split that amount between team members.
 Members commit to fulfilling that donation amount even if they, or their team, did not vote for the selected charity.
-If a member or team is unable to attend a quarterly meeting, they will give their check to another member to deliver on their behalf or mail their check in advance or immediately following the meeting.
-Attendance at meetings is not mandatory but the donation is.
+If a member or team is unable to attend a quarterly giving circle, they will give their check to another member to deliver on their behalf or mail their check in advance or immediately following the giving circle.
+Attendance at giving circles is not mandatory but the donation is.

 Membership is for a one (1) year period of time and will renew automatically unless notice is given.